-In 2012, the Board designated its first three Small Wind Innovation Zones under Iowa Code § 476.48 and 199 IAC 15.22.
-On March 14, 2012, the Board issued orders approving Floyd and Johnson counties' applications to designate unincorporated areas as Small Wind Innovation Zones.
-Additionally, on May 10, 2012, the Board approved Linn County's application for designation of its unincorporated areas as a Small Wind Innovation Zone.
-In its approval of these applications, the Board found that the counties were in substantial compliance with the model ordinance and were served by one or more electric utilities that utilize the Model Interconnection Agreement (199 IAC 45).
+In 2012, the Board designated three Small Wind Innovation Zones under Iowa Code § 476.48 and 199 Iowa Administrative Code (IAC) 15.22.
+On March 14, 2012, the Board issued orders approving Floyd and Johnson counties' applications to designate unincorporated areas as Small Wind Innovation Zones.3 Additionally, on May 10, 2012, the Board approved Linn County's application for designation of its unincorporated areas as a Small Wind Innovation Zone.4 In its approval of these applications, the Board found that the counties were in substantial compliance with the model ordinance and were served by one or more electric utilities that utilize the Board's model interconnection agreement (199 IAC 45).
 No additional applications have been received by the Board.